mccbc/notes/reviewer_comments.md

 4. "Monte Carlo methods directly coupled with fluid dynamics" should cite Smith, Bromm, Loeb (2017; MNRAS, 464, 2963, see also 2016; MNRAS, 460, 3143).
 Also, potentially relevant is the local sub-grid model of Kimm et al. (2018; MNRAS, 475, 4617).

-    - **Citation to Smith, Bromm, Loeb (2017; MNRAS 464, 2963) added after the statement about MCRT coupled with fluid dynamics.
-TODO: [The other two references don't seem to add much.
-2016 paper just focuses on a similar methodology applied to CR7, and the 2018 paper does the same thing but by coupling RASCAS MCRT code to RAMSES.]**
+    - **Citation to Smith, Bromm, Loeb (2017; MNRAS 464, 2963) added after the statement about MCRT coupled with fluid dynamics.**

 5. Number of scatterings proportional to tau0 should cite Adams (1972; ApJ, 174, 439).